 What is the difference between hemp seeds and hemp hearts?

-Hemp seeds are the whole seeds of the hemp plant, while hemp hearts are the shelled seeds.
-Hemp hearts are more commonly used in food products as they are easier to digest and have a milder flavour.
+Hemp seeds are whole, while hemp hearts are the dehulled inner portion.
+Hemp hearts are softer and more commonly used in culinary preparations.

 Is hemp nutritious?

-Yes, hemp seeds and hemp hearts are highly nutritious.
-They are a good source of protein, fiber, and essential fatty acids like omega-3 and omega-6.
+Hemp seeds provide a source of plant-based protein, fibre, and essential fatty acids.
 They also contain vitamins and minerals such as vitamin E, iron, and magnesium.

 Can hemp be used for animal feed?